 Text in pages may refer to documents for download such as Committee Reports.
 These files can be accessed via the 'Related Downloads' section of the current page.

-The breadcrumb trail is visible directly below the page banner.
+The breadcrumb trail is visible directly below the page banner from the 'You are here' menu.
 As you navigate your way through the menus the breadcrumb trail grows to show exactly where you are within the website.
-The breadcrumb trail always starts with the words 'You are here:'.

 At Orkney Islands Council we want you to tell us what you want from this website.
 We may not be able to provide everything on your wish list but we understand that there are always ideas that can be put in place to make the service we provide as efficient and helpful as possible.